International Politics Summer School

 • ensure you meet the admissions requirements (see "Selection criteria", below);

-• make sure you have all the required supporting documents listed below;
+• ensure you have all the required supporting documents listed below;

 • ensure you are familiar with the terms and conditions of enrolment on the summer school, especially those relating to payment of fees and cancellations (see "Payment", above);